ywyhq/DET-DyAGCN/README.md

 # DET-DyAGCN
-This is the repository of DET-DyAGCN.
+This project has been migrated to https://github.com/HQYWY/DET-DyAGCN.